datariders/SATPrepAssistant/README.md

 1. Math
 2. English (Evidence-Based Reading and Writing)

 Exams involving multiple choice questions require lots of practice.
 SAT preparation boot camps and mock exams would immensely benefit students.
-Not all high school students of the nation may be able to afford SAT preparation boot camps and mock exams.

-> The quick brown fox jumps over the lazy dog.
+> Not all high school students of the nation may be able to afford SAT preparation boot camps and mock exams.

 <br>